storageos/storageos.github.io/_docs/install/vagrant.md

     * You want to run a single-node cluster, change the value `3` for `STORAGEOS_NODES` to `1`
     * You want to manage down CPU resources, change the value `2` for `STORAGEOS_CPU` to `1`
     * You want to manage down memory resources, change the value `2048` for `STORAGEOS_MEMORY` to `1536` or `1024`

-    ...or simply set an environment variable from your terminal window:
+    ... or simply set an environment variable from your terminal window:

     ```
     STORAGEOS_NODES=1